Morgan Spurlock, documentary filmmaker behind "Super Size Me," dies of cancer at 53

 With 2008's "Where in the World is Osama bin Laden?"
 Spurlock went on a global search to find the al Qaeda leader, who was killed in 2011.
 In "POM Wonderful Presents: The Greatest Movie Ever Sold," Spurlock tackled questions of product placement, marketing and advertising.

-He confessed in a statement on social media that he had been accused of rape while in college and had settled a sexual harassment case with a female assistant, the Associated Press reported.
+He confessed in a statement on social media that he had been accused of rape while in college and had settled a sexual harassment case with a female assistant, The AP reported.
 He said he was coming forward because he wanted to be part of the solution.

 "By recognizing and openly admitting what I've done to further this terrible situation, I hope to empower the change within myself," he wrote at that time.